Devansh-Gupta-Official/classification-web-app/README.md

 This Streamlit web application allows users to explore different classifiers on three datasets: Iris, Breast Cancer, and Wine.
 It supports three classifiers: K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Random Forest.
 The app provides insights into dataset characteristics, including PCA plots, confusion matrices, and classification reports to evaluate classifier performance.

+### Datasets
+1. Iris Dataset
+The Iris dataset contains measurements of sepal length, sepal width, petal length, and petal width for three species of iris flowers.

+2. Breast Cancer Dataset
+The Breast Cancer dataset includes features derived from digitized images of fine needle aspirates (FNA) of breast masses.
+It aims to predict whether a mass is malignant or benign.

+3. Wine Dataset
+The Wine dataset consists of chemical analysis results for wines, classified into three classes.
+It serves as a classification task for wine categories.

+### Classifier Options
+1. K-Nearest Neighbors (KNN)
+KNN is a simple and effective algorithm that classifies a data point based on the majority class among its k-nearest neighbors.

+2. Support Vector Machine (SVM)
+SVM is a powerful algorithm that constructs a hyperplane in a high-dimensional space to separate data into classes.

+3. Random Forest
+Random Forest is an ensemble learning method that builds multiple decision trees and merges their predictions for more accurate and robust results.

 ## Usage

 - Choose a dataset from the sidebar using the 'Select Dataset' dropdown.